ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/contentqueryfield.md

 # Content query field type

-This field type maps an executable repository query to a Field.
+This field type maps an executable repository query to a field.

 | Name      | Internal name | Expected input |
 |-----------|---------------|----------------|